Eagle Ford drilling rig

 We collaborate and innovate with industry groups, peers and suppliers to integrate sustainability into our supply chain strategies.

-We engage with suppliers on the environmental and social aspects of their operations throughout the procurement process.
+We engage with suppliers about the environmental and social aspects of their operations throughout the procurement process.
 This includes communicating our expectations and priorities and identifying opportunities for improvement and collaboration related to climate issues, including GHG management and environmental supply chain risks.

 • Annually reviewing our Supplier Expectations and updating when applicable to add to expectations associated with climate, nature, responsible use of resources and human rights.